Scott-Gauthier/SapienAestheticUniversity/README.md

 ## Descroption

-We made this website because we wanted intrduce the Sapien Skin University.
-User can use this websit to undstand the Sapien Skin University better and grt the information they want.
+We made this website because we want intrduce the Sapien Skin University.
+User can use this websit to undstand the Sapien Skin University better and get the information they want.
 Sapien Skin University is an online platform for trusted industry skin care professionals to sell educational courses.
 The courses can be videos, audio, quizzes, or articles.

 ## Homepage Image:
 The following animation demonstrates the application functionality: